 Availability of Courts: If enough courts are not available at your school, arrangements may be made for use of other facilities in your community.
-At the determination of the local manager, if the number of entries and the number of courts available make it impossible to complete the tournament on Saturday, May 18th it is recommended that sectional tournament play begin on Friday afternoon (after school hours).
-If the local manager wishes to begin the competition on May 17th before 4:00 p.m., written consent of the principal from each participating school must be given.
+At the determination of the local manager, if the number of entries and the number of courts available make it impossible to complete the tournament on Saturday, May 24th it is recommended that sectional tournament play begin on Friday afternoon (after school hours).
+If the local manager wishes to begin the competition on May 23rd before 4:00 p.m., or on May 22nd due to forecasted inclement weather, written consent of the principal from each participating school must be given.
 Use the "Request for Earlier Start Time" form available in this packet and on the IHSA website.